MY MOTHER’S SIDEKICK

 My father took a “vacation” early on in my life.
 That’s how my Mom explained his absence.
 One day, when I was looking out the window at 1480, 136th Street for the thousandth time for my father’s uniform to round the corner, I asked: “Mom, how long do vacations last?”
 I could see in my mother’s eyes that this vacation was of a permanent variety.

 There were no father/son days.
 He grew up as an orphan and I suppose he was passing that distinction on.
+My father was a good person.
+He just wasn’t there.
 I rarely saw him except for the ritual holiday visits once or twice a year.
 Since I was the younger by six years, I sat in the back seat while my father and sister bantered in the front about the history he and I didn't share.
 I don’t ever remember speaking during those drives to the Dairy Queen.
 I never knew what to say to him.
 I read my comic in the back seat.
 Or pretended to read – I wanted to know what I'd missed out on by sitting in the back.
 It turned out my father had not left for vacation; his visits to our house where we had once lived together were his vacation from his real family and his real life.

 Anyone who has been a single Mom or has been a child of a single Mom knows how hard life can be.
 Mom and I were buddies; we read the daily paper together, we went to the drive-in movies and watched television most every night, before we tackled homework together at 10 pm, thus launching my night owl habit.
 This is how my love affair with television started.
 Some kids play the piano for visiting relatives.
 Or gush forth complicated multiplication tables.
 My party trick?
 I memorized the TV Guide.
 And recited the weekly schedule flawlessly to my Mom’s friends, to their immense delight and Mom’s pride.